 The Math of Valuation Multiples

-For example, take hypothetical Business A and Business B, both of which generate $1M in adjusted EBTIDA.
-Business A is on the market for a 3x multiple, or $3 million; and Business B is on the market for 5x multiple, or $5 million.
+Take hypothetical Business A and Business B, which each generate $4M in adjusted EBITDA.
+Let's say Business A sold for a 4x multiple, or $16 million; and Business B sold for a 6x multiple, or $24 million.

 Both are possible, given the limited price transparency in lower middle market transactions.
-But let’s assume that the businesses are actually priced correctly.
-What does a 3x multiple or a 5x multiple really imply about the historical performance and future growth expectations of each business?
-Is Business A a better deal than Business B?
+But let’s assume that the businesses are priced correctly.

 As a first step, consider the multiple in terms of rate of return on each investment.
-Specifically, the implied expected rate of return on the investment is the reciprocal of the multiple.
+The implied expected rate of return on the investment is the reciprocal of the multiple.

-Higher return = higher risk.
-Lower return = lower risk.
+Lower valuation multiple and higher return = higher risk.
+Higher valuation multiple and lower return = lower risk.

-Let’s look at some factors that potentially reduce risk (and increase multiples) in lower middle-market businesses.
+Let’s look at some factors that reduce perceived risk (and increase multiples) in lower middle-market businesses.
 They include:

 Conversely, factors that increase risk (and reduce multiples) include: